SampathShetty222/jss-work/README.md

 ### Components

-All the reusable components in the projects resides in this folder.
-If a component is reused across the project, for ex, a header, then it should be placed inside common folder or else if it is being reused within a page, for ex, a card can be reused in all blog pages, then create a folder called **blog** inside components folder and add card components inside that.
-The components folder heirarchy should follow the same heirarchy as of pages folder.
+This folder contains all of the projects' reusable parts.
+If a component is being used repeatedly throughout the project, such as a header, it should be added to the common folder.
+If, however, a component is being used repeatedly within a page, such as a card that can be used on all **blog** pages, the component should be added to the blog folder that is created inside the components folder.
+The hierarchy of the components folder should match that of the pages folder.

-**Example**: If there is a folder called blog inside pages folder, then create a same folder inside components and all the reusable components there.
-The folder structure for each component should also follow the same folder structure as of home folder of this repo
+**Example**: If the pages folder already contains a blog folder, create a similar folder inside the components folder and place all the reusable components inside.
+Each component's folder structure should correspond to the home folder's folder structure in this repository.

 ### Components/styles